chrisco/playbook/index.md

 We’ll also send a single booking document, which will set out the dates we’re booking to work together during.

-Collaborators will join our team Sqwiggle room, and be added to the project management tools (such as Asana) that they need in order to carry out their roles.
+Collaborators will be added to the project management tools (such as Asana) that they need in order to carry out their roles.

 ## Internal communication